Organizational Design: A Complete Guide

 What is organizational design?
 A definition

 To start with a technical definition: Organizational design is the administration and execution of an organization’s strategic plan.
 This means that the organization’s strategy determines the optimal organizational design.
 In addition, it also means that there aren’t really any organizational design best practices.
-Organizational design is more about creating the best fit between the strategic choices of the organization and the organizational setting.
+As we discuss in our Organizational Development Certificate Program, organizational design is more about creating the best fit between the strategic choices of the organization and the organizational setting.

 This is represented in the figure below.
 Organizational design is determined by the strategic direction of the company, a.k.a. the vision, mission, and goals of the company.
 These lead to strategies that the company competes on which are enabled through the organizational design.